 George Ignatieff Theatre, 15 Devonshire Place

-In order to mark the 150th Anniversary of Confederation, on Saturday 22 April 2017 the Department of History will be hosting a day-long conference titled “The Other 60s: A Decade That Shaped Canada and the World.”
-The intent of the conference is to discuss the global context in which the Canadian federation emerged in the 1860s and, ultimately, provoke a larger public discussion.
+In order to mark the 150th Anniversary of Confederation, on Saturday 22 April 2017 the Department of History hosted a day-long conference titled “The Other 60s: A Decade That Shaped Canada and the World.”
+The conference discussed the global context in which the Canadian federation emerged in the 1860s and, ultimately, aimed to provoke a larger public discussion.
 Podcasts for all of the talks are now available for free, by clicking on the titles of the talks below.

 Program for The Other 60s: A Decade that Shaped Canada and the World

 Just about every History Department in the country has jumped on the Confederation bandwagon.
 Funding has been secured, conferences organized, podcasts recorded, exhibits produced, books published, and interviews given.
 And thank heaven, since the (mostly) critical approach of these efforts has produced much interesting work and has challenged the commemorative impulse of Canada150.
 Still, I will argue that even critical histories of 1867 reinforce the sense that Confederation is a “meta-event” in need of particular examination.
 But if we take the nation-building premises of Canada150 seriously, we might be better to simply ignore Confederation for the entire year and focus on other issues.
 In that vein, I will present one possible alternative narrative for 2017: the creation of Canadian space through treaty, border making, and internal connection.
 While Confederation was part of these processes, it was rarely central to them.
 Historians might examine Confederation, then, but that we shouldn't tie these efforts, even strategically, to 2017.